Libraries In The Digital Age: Embracing Change While Preserving Tradition

 a) Preservation of Culture and Heritage

 Libraries play a crucial role as custodians of cultural heritage, ensuring that valuable artefacts, manuscripts, and historical documents are preserved for future generations.
 The digitisation of archives enhances these preservation efforts by creating secure and accessible repositories for rare materials.
-Libraries act as guardians of the past, providing a tangible link to history and culture, reinforcing their enduring significance in the digital age.
+Libraries act as guardians of the past, providing a tangible link to history and culture and reinforcing their enduring significance in the digital age.

 b) Librarians as Information Guides